deepnlp-cs599-usc/quac/README.md

 #### [FlowQA + Coreference](FlowQA_Coreference)

 Since the QuAC data set may contain many coreference in context and also in conversations, our intuition is that we could exploit the coreference resolution model to improve FlowQA model.
+Below figure shows the improved model where the gray blocks are the existing FlowQA model and the blue blocks are coreference model we added.
+Our experiment shows that, with coreference model, the F1 is slightly better.
 <p align="center">
     <img src="/figure/flow-coref.png" width="400"/>
 </p>